 Tips for making Sweet Potato Cake with Pecan Praline Icing

-- I used 3 medium sized sweet potatoes and the amount was perfect.
-Adjust according to the size of your potatoes, but don’t worry about having exactly 1-3/4 cups.
-Anything in the 1-1/2 to 2 cup range is fine — just don’t go over 2 cups.
+- I used 2 medium sized sweet potatoes and the amount was perfect.
+Adjust according to the size of your sweet potatoes.

 - I scooped the potatoes and mashed with a regular potato masher, but a fork would work fine.

-- For the icing, cool it slightly before you pour over the cake, but no more than a couple of minutes because it will start to harden (like pralines).
+- For the icing, pour over the cake while still hot because it will start to harden (like pralines).
 You want it to still be “pourable”.